Geometric Neural Network based on Phase Space for BCI-EEG decoding: Discussion

 Using three electrodes only is advantageous for practical scenarios.
 In fact, this decision was strategically made to shorten the length of the experiment, thereby minimizing patient fatigue and maintaining their attention throughout the session.

 Another challenge was the difficulty in classifying data from less responsive subjects.
-Despite our efforts, there remains a need for improved methods better to capture the subjects' intentions and their specific characteristics.
+Despite our efforts, there remains a need for improved methods to better capture the subjects' intentions and their specific characteristics.